Hi

 What I Do

-Most of my projects are done with nonprofits.
-Here are some organizations I’ve partnered with:
+Here are some of the organizations I’ve partnered with:

 UNESCO Asia-Pacific Office, Bangkok